-In summary, the main contributions of this paper are as follows: \begin{itemize} \item We propose \ours method, which addresses a key efficiency limitation of Prompt Tuning by decomposing its soft prompt to reduce input sequence length. \ours largely improves the training and inference efficiency, trimming both time and memory costs by over 20\%; \item Our comprehensive evaluation on 23 \nlp and VL tasks demonstrate that \ours outperforms state-of-the-art \peft approaches, including the full fine-tuning in some scenarios.
+In summary, the main contributions of this paper are as follows: \begin{itemize} \item We propose \ours method, which addresses a key efficiency limitation of Prompt Tuning by decomposing its soft prompt to reduce input sequence length. \ours largely improves the training and inference efficiency, in terms of both time and memory costs; \item Our comprehensive evaluation on 23 \nlp and VL tasks demonstrates that \ours outperforms state-of-the-art \peft approaches, including the full fine-tuning in some scenarios.
 Additionally, our experiments show that \ours smoothly integrates with \petl approaches and the advantage of \ours persists in the few-shot learning setting; \item We empirically show that \ours becomes increasingly efficient as the model size grows, making it particularly well-suited for LLMs.
 Furthermore, \ours is orthogonal to various \peft approaches (\ie Adapter, LoRA) and can be easily combined together. \end{itemize}